emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has no watchlists, history or continue watching. ❌
 1. Site has no sorting or content discoverability options. ❌
 1. Site does not have 4K content. ❌

 ***
-## Bingeflex
-### Score: 11/22

-1. Streams load very fast. ✔️
-1. Content is 1080p and can be lowered. ✔️
-1. Good for popular content but main player struggles to find older / obscure stuff. ⚠️
-1. Has 5 servers but does not autoswitch when one fails. ❌
-1. Site does not have episode auto-next. ❌
-1. Sites UI is pretty good, looks modern, shows results as you type. ✔️
-1. Main player seems to be missing subs for a lot of content. ❌
-1. Works well for movies + shows but not so much for anime. ⚠️
-1. Site does not have watchlists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does have 4K content. ✔️

-***
 ## PrimeFlix